Raattis/LinearHierarchy/README.md

 };
 ```

 While its nodes are small it suffers from linked-list like cache performance.
-This can to some extent be alleviated by allocating the Nodes from a pool as that way they will be more likely in local cache.
+This can to some extent be alleviated by allocating the nodes from a pool as that way they are be more likely in the same cache line as related nodes.

-Nodes have no knowledge of their parent nodes.
-Finding a Node's parent requires recursing through whole the tree.
-This greatly affects the trees node deletion performance in particular as the node pointing to the one being deleted must be searched and manipulated.
+In this tree nodes have no knowledge of their parent nodes.
+Finding a parent of a node requires recursing through the whole tree.
+This greatly affects the trees node deletion performance in particular as the node pointing to the one being deleted must be searched and its pointers be manipulated.

-Additions are fast in this tree
+Additions are fast in this tree.
+That is as long as the future parent of the node is already fetched.

 More info here: https://en.wikipedia.org/wiki/Left-node_right-sibling_binary_tree